basarniron/MMT-test/README.md

 * Unit tests should be added
 * More exception handling and logging could be added
-* Comments, method summaries needs to be added
+* Comments and method summaries needs to be added
+* CORS->Allowed origins could be bound to a configuration

 Production
 ----------------------------